thosgood/this-weeks-finds/markdown/151-200/week196.md

 clumping of matter due to gravity would have taken *much* longer to form stars!

-There\'s a lot we don\'t know about star and galaxy formation, because the current conventional wisdom requires that the gravitational clumping was seeded by \"cold dark matter\" - but nobody knows what this stuff is.
+There's a lot we don't know about star and galaxy formation, because the current conventional wisdom requires that the gravitational clumping was seeded by "cold dark matter" - but nobody knows what this stuff is.

 -   380 thousand years after the Big Bang: recombination.\
     Temperature: 3000 K, or .25 eV of energy per particle.

-\"Recombination\" is the usual stupid name for when the universe cooled down enough for electrons and protons to stick together and form hydrogen atoms.
-It should really be called \"combination\", because the electrons and protons were never combined *before* this time.
+"Recombination" is the usual stupid name for when the universe cooled down enough for electrons and protons to stick together and form hydrogen atoms.
+It should really be called "combination", because the electrons and protons were never combined *before* this time.
 Before this time the universe was always full of plasma - that is, electrically charged particles running around loose.
-Afterwards it was full of electrically neutral hydrogen\... at least until the stars lit up and reionized a lot of this hydrogen.
+Afterwards it was full of electrically neutral hydrogen... at least until the stars lit up and reionized a lot of this hydrogen.

 Plasma absorbs light of all frequencies, while electrically neutral